brson/soroban-token-fuzzer/README.md

 either a method on the `TokenInterface` interface, a token-specific `mint` method, or a command to advance time and begin a new transaction.
+For each call it generates auths for a random subset of addresses.

 After every step the fuzzer makes general assertions about invariants, and specific assertions related to the executed command.